SelenaChen123/ChickenSmoothie/SecretSanta.md

     ```
   -
     ```
     [center]I'm [i]so[/i] sorry you didn't receive a gift in time!
-I just took a look, and it seems like your Secret Santa has been inactive for a while now.
-I'm [i]really[/i] sorry, it's partly my fault for not checking up with everyone more often to make sure everyone was active.
-I'll be personally sending you a gift.
-Again, I apologize and thank you [i]so[/i] much for participating in this year's Secret Santa event. <3[/center]
+I just took a look, and it seems like your Secret Santa has been inactive lately. o.o I'm really, really, [i]really[/i] sorry, it's partly my fault for not checking up with everyone more often to make sure everyone was active.
+I'll be personally sending you a gift!
+Again, I apologize, but thank you [i]so[/i] much for participating in this year's Secret Santa event. <3[/center]
     ```
   -
     ```